CoderDojoZH/resources/NOTES.md

 - Get the Nightly Debian Netinst for Testing and put it on an usb stick
 - Install Debian with LXQt as the Desktop Manager
+- `apt install vim sudo aptitude`
+- `update-alternatives --config editor"
-- Add the "codedojo" user to the sudoers.
+- Add the "coderdojo" user to the sudoers.
 - `Preferences > Settings > Session Settings > Autostart`: add "Connman" as `cmst -w5 -m` and `[x] Wait for system tray`
 - `lspci` to get the wifi card installed
   - if `Intel Corporation Centrino Wireless-N 1000 [Condor Peak]` you need to install the `non-free` repositories and then `firmware-iwlwifi`.